-The Lighthouse tool deals with this problem straight away by getting rid of an overall score and instead settling for an individual score based on five separate categories:
+The Lighthouse tool deals with this problem straight away by getting rid of an overall score and instead of settling for an individual score based on five separate categories:

 Each of these categories will include individual analysis and reports.
-Within each of these five areas, you have smaller components such as Input Latency, Image optimization and Render blocks.
+Within each of these five areas, you have smaller components such as Input Latency, Image optimization, and Render blocks.

 This allows you to look at every inch of your website in detail and act accordingly to address any issues.

-Thanks to the Recommendations and Guidelines provided for each issue with the website under the ‘Best Practices’ tab, you can focus step-by-step and ensure that you are not left confused by just a general overall score that either tells you that the website is bad or otherwise.
+Thanks to the Recommendations and Guidelines provided for each issue with the website under the ‘Best Practices’ tab, you can focus step-by-step and ensure that you are not confused by just a general overall score that either tells you that the website is bad or otherwise.

 Every area is scored out of a 100 with smaller individual problems being marked on a scale corresponding to colors, with red being a critical issue in that department and green signaling that things are working just right.

-So there you have it, I hope this post has helped you to make sense of the Lighthouse tool and how useful it can be.
+So there you have it; I hope this post has helped you to make sense of the Lighthouse tool and how useful it can be.

 Do let me know your thoughts, though.
 Are you currently using or experimenting with the Lighthouse tool for your website or web design projects?

-Feel free engage or leave your comments for this post on Facebook or LinkedIn.
+Feel free to engage or leave your comments for this post on Facebook or LinkedIn.
 Or share it with your friends on social media.

 The very best of luck.

-Sohail Rupani is a Senior SEO Strategist for an agency known for best SEO Services in Orlando ‘PNC Digital‘.
+Sohail Rupani is a Senior SEO Strategist for an agency known for the best SEO Services in Orlando ‘PNC Digital‘.
 He specializes in SEO and SEM techniques.
 He is passionate about technology and loves to analyze the tech industry in his spare time and stay in touch with the latest happenings.
 He also writes technical articles about SEO and digital marketing.
 Follow @sohailrupani for more updates.